 The publication of the Duclert report responds to a political request aimed at deconflictualising diplomatic relations between France and Rwanda.
 Any deconflictualisation process requires a first step enabling the reduction of perception disparities between actors.
 And in this case, such disparities have been highlighted: topological disparities since, unlike several English-speaking studies, the United States and the PDD25 directive are not considered in the Duclert report.
 And systemic disparities since, unlike the Quilès report, the Duclert report does not mention the French requests for the abolition of the ethnic identity card.
-Thus, the reduction of these disparities would require in particular that the media be more critical and diversify the coverage of expressed opinions.
+Thus, reducing these disparities would require in particular that the media be more critical and diversify the coverage of expressed opinions.

 Beyond these first findings, the media coverage of the Duclert report also illustrates one of the basic axioms of Cindynics: the pharmakon principle, or ago-antagonicity principle, which states that any action aiming at risk reduction can give rise to new risks.
 And this may require broadening the horizon of the situation analysis.